Magento Caches – Scaling Magento Part 2Pradip Shah

 - CDN also offloads the server from serving static cacheable resources, improving network performance of the server as well as freeing up server CPU to serve dynamic content.

-- CDNs may also take the load of SSL validation however, caution is needed here as the traffic between CDN and server may be unsecure making the site vulnerable to man-in-the-middle type of attacks.
+- CDNs may also take the load of SSL validation however, caution is needed here as the traffic between CDN and server may be unsecure making the site vulnerable to some type of attacks.

 - CDNs are notorious for invalidations – some charge for APIs, others take a few minutes before the invalidations are effective across all edge points.
 When evaluating a CDN, this is a key factor that is not evaluated.